IsratIJK/VAE-music/README.md

 ```

 `SMALL_DATASET = True` does two things under the hood:
-- Patches `vae.EARLY_STOP_PATIENCE = 999` — prevents early stopping from misfiring on the tiny 2-sample validation split that results from a 90/10 split of ~15 tracks.
+- Patches `vae.EARLY_STOP_PATIENCE = 999`.
+Itprevents early stopping from misfiring on the tiny 2-sample validation split that results from a 90/10 split of ~15 tracks.
-- Patches `clustering.SMALL_DATASET_MIN_SAMPLES = 3` — allows clustering metrics to be computed when as few as 3 noise-free samples are present (instead of the default 10).
+- Patches `clustering.SMALL_DATASET_MIN_SAMPLES = 3`.
+It allows clustering metrics to be computed when as few as 3 noise-free samples are present (instead of the default 10).

 If you want DBSCAN to assign every point to a cluster (no noise points), set `ALLOW_SINGLE_SONG_CLUSTER = True`.
 This changes the DBSCAN `min_samples` parameter from `max(3, N/(K×10))` to `1`.

 #### Lyrics fetching

 The pipeline automatically fetches lyrics to build multi-modal features:
-- **English (GTZAN)** — GTZAN files have numeric names (`blues.00001.wav`), so lyrics lookup is skipped; all tracks receive a neutral fallback embedding.
+- **English (GTZAN) :** GTZAN files have numeric names (`blues.00001.wav`), so lyrics lookup is skipped; all tracks receive a neutral fallback embedding.
-- **Bangla (BanglaGITI / BMGCD)** — the script scrapes [gaanesuno.com](https://gaanesuno.com) using the track filename as a search query.
-If a file is named by YouTube video ID (e.g. `u9UpVidGgik.wav`), the lookup will fail and a neutral fallback is used — this is handled gracefully with no crash.
+- **Bangla (BanglaGITI / BMGCD) :** The script scrapes [gaanesuno.com](https://gaanesuno.com) using the track filename as a search query.
+If a file is named by YouTube video ID (e.g. `u9UpVidGgik.wav`), the lookup will fail and a neutral fallback is used.
+This is handled gracefully with no crash.

 To use the Genius API for English lyrics, set the `GENIUS_TOKEN` environment variable:
 ```bash